Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 ## How to set dev environment for flytekit?

+#### 1. Set local Flyte Cluster
-1. If you also change the code for flyteidl, flyteadmin, flyteplugins or flytepropeller, you can refer to the `How to set dev environment for flyteidl, flyteadmin, flyteplugins, flytepropeller?` to build the backends.
+If you also change the code for flyteidl, flyteadmin, flyteplugins or flytepropeller, you can refer to `How to set dev environment for flyteidl, flyteadmin, flyteplugins, flytepropeller?` to build the backends.
 If not, we can start backends in one command.
 ```shell
 # Step1: Create backends.
 It will set up a k3s cluster that runs Minio, Postgres pods and all Flyte components: flyteadmin, flyteplugins, flytepropeller, etc.